adityasharmacs/RemoteHealthMonitoring/README.md

 ### Set Up ###

 1. Smart Pill Bottle - weight sensor
-  Add library files to arduino library from pillbottle_weight sense folder.
-  Upload Weight_sense.ino file
-  Do proper connections as mentioned in weight_sense.ino file.

 2. Motion Sensor
- To turn on the sensor Press button no.1 for 6 secs or more on Sensortag Connect the sensortag to mobile gateway via bluetooth Click the push to cloud on Sensortag mobile app

 3. ECG Sensor
- Turn on the ECG sensor
- Connect the sensor to mobile gateway via bluetooth Click on ECG sensor on mobile app to start communication

 4. Mobile Gateway
- Turn on Bluetooth
- Start the Health Mobile app

 5. Signal Processing
    Script filters raw ECG signal, extracts egg features from signal.
 These features are passed as input to trained ANN model to get prediction.
    #